 If the British architect had revisited Spalato after the scaffolding was removed he would have come to the conclusion that the glaring new bell tower bore just a vague resemblance to the old one.

-Alois Hauser, the Viennese architect in charge of the restoration/reconstruction imitated Eugčne Emmanuel Viollet-le-Duc who in France acquired celebrity with his very innovative "restorations" of Notre-Dame de Paris and the medieval town of Carcassonne.
+Alois Hauser, the Viennese architect in charge of the restoration/reconstruction imitated Eugčne Viollet-le-Duc who in France acquired celebrity with his very innovative "restorations" of medieval monuments.

 Elements of the XIIIth century entrance attributed to Master Radovan